ellianaherbelin/Excel_Project-Data_Analysis-Data_Jobs_Salaries/Project_1-Dashboard/README.md

 <img width="2690" height="1250" alt="Excel_Data_Job_Salary_Dashboard_Demo-ezgif com-optimize" src="https://github.com/user-attachments/assets/cebf971f-db26-4350-87f8-47cb85bd68d3" />

 ## Introduction
-This Data Science Salary Dashboard was made to assist job seekers in speculating what kind of pay they can expect, depending on their role, region, and schedule. 🔍
+This dashboard was made to assist job seekers in speculating what kind of pay they can expect, depending on their role, region, and schedule. 🔍
 ## Dashboard File
 You can checkout the final dashboard in [Project_1-Dashboard](Project_1-Dashboard)
 ## Excel Skills Used